 Power Storage Solutions implemented Acumatica Customer Management, Acumatica Financial Management, and Acumatica Intercompany Accounting (adding Acumatica Service Management later).
 As discussed in their Customer Success Story, Power Storage Solutions billed $1.7 million USD straight out of Acumatica in the first month.
 They saved $40,000–$50,000 USD per month because they stopped wasting time trying to gather information from disconnected systems.
 They reduced month end close by more than 15 days, improved communication, scheduling, quoting, and gross profits, and increased efficiency with seamless software integration and customized dashboards.
 Since Acumatica charges for resources used rather than per user, Power Storage Solutions was able to connect multiple employees to the ERP system with a single license.

 Derrick goes on to say: “In 60 days, we went from nothing in Acumatica to launching a $24 million company with 20,000 parts, 5,000 customers, and our sales orders, projects, inventory, accounts payable, and accounts receivable [all in one solution].
 It’s astronomical when you look at what we did and how Acumatica’s cloud ERP system supports us.”

 More about Acumatica CRM

-Built into Acumatica from our cloud ERP solutions’ inception, Acumatica Customer Management is not an afterthought.
-The integrated content management solution puts all customer records in front of all team members for a 360-degree-view of all business activities, from financials and marketing to sales and service and beyond.
+Built into Acumatica from our cloud ERP solution’s inception, Acumatica Customer Management is not an afterthought.
+Our integrated CRM software contains the four “must haves” described in this article.
+It puts all customer data in front of all team members, providing a 360° view of business activities, from financials and marketing to sales and customer service—and beyond.